maulsy01/HappyReportAnalysis/index.rst

     :width: 100%

 |

+We then wondered how the happiness of the different regions compare.

 The following plot shows the average happiness score in each region in the year 2017.
 It shows that Western Europe, North America, and Australia and New Zealand have the highest average happiness scores, while Sub-Saharan Africa and Sourhtern Asia have the lowest average happiness scores.